top of page

 You.
 Looked after.

 Disclaimer: This blog is only intended for informational purposes.
-Any information associated with this blog should not be considered as a substitute for prescription suggested by beauty, diet and healthcare professionals.
+Any information associated with this blog should not be considered a substitute for prescriptions suggested by beauty, diet, and healthcare professionals.
 Readers are subject to use this information at your own risk.
-Tash Fromberg does not take any responsibility for any harm, side-effects, illness or any health or skin care problems caused due to the use of this content or anything related to this.
-Please always remember, products that work for me, may not work for you.
-Always test them on a small area of skin before buying or using it if unsure.
+Tash Fromberg does not take any responsibility for any harm, side effects, illness, or health or skin care problems caused by the use of this content or anything related.
+Please always remember that products that work for me may not work for you.
+Always test them on a small area of skin before buying or using them if unsure.

 bottom of page